Judith Binney: Biography

 For services to historical research, she was appointed a Companion of the New Zealand Order of Merit in the 1997 New Year Honours.
 In the 2006 New Year Honours, she was promoted to Distinguished Companion of the same order.
 In 2009 she accepted redesignation as a Dame Companion of the New Zealand Order of Merit, following the restoration of titular honours by the New Zealand government.

 In 1998 she was made a Fellow of the Royal Society of New Zealand.
+She was awarded a three-year James Cook Research Fellowship in 1999 for research on the history of Urewera.
 She was awarded $60,000 at the Prime Minister's Awards for Literary Achievement in 2006.
 Prime Minister of New Zealand Helen Clark stated: "Judith Binney’s work plays a vital role in recording our history, with a focus on Māori communities.
 Her writing draws on oral histories and communal memories, and uses photographic sources as an integral part of the written historical discourse."

-In 2007, Binney was named an inaugural fellow of the New Zealand Academy of Humanities, and she was a historical consultant for Vincent Ward's film, Rain of Children (2008).
+In 2007, Binney was named an inaugural fellow of the New Zealand Academy of Humanities, and she was a historical consultant for Vincent Ward's film, Rain of the Children (2008).

 In 2010, she won the New Zealand Post Book of the Year and General Non-fiction Award for Encircled Lands: Te Urewera, 1820–1921 (Bridget Williams Books).
 The book documents Tūhoe's quest for self-government of their lands, granted to them in law more than a century ago.

 Binney was married twice: to painter Don Binney, and later to fellow academic Sebastian Black (1937–2015).